V4Fire/Client/src/core/dom/intersection-watcher/README.md

 The module supports several element tracking strategies.
 The default is IntersectionObserver, but if the environment does not support it, then a strategy based on the heightmap of the elements and MutationObserver will be used.

+_Note that the MutationObserver-based strategy tracks viewport intersection only along the Y axis and does not support scrollable elements nesting more than two layers._

 ## Why is this module needed?

 Often when working with Intersection we just want to register some kind of handler on an element.